 In delivering its services to clients, CUSO Financial Services works with a variety of affiliated and unaffiliated third-party firms.
 This framework may raise conflicts of interest as some representatives may be incentivised to recommend or sell specific products.
 Unaffiliated firms may also charge different kinds of fees for their services.
 And while these payments won’t go to CFS, they would affect your account size.
 However, CFS has a fiduciary duty to work in your best interests at all times, and it has certain protocols in place in order to reduce the potential for conflicts of interest.

 But because fees can come from several sources due to the open-architecture nature of CFS, you should closely examine the fee documentation provided to you.

 To contact CFS, call (800) 686-4724, email email@example.com or send a message on https://cusonet.com/investment-clients/.

 - Before signing on with any financial advisor, make sure he or she is a fiduciary, who is ethically bound to put your best interests first.
 In the financial services industry, these professionals are generally held to higher standards than other types of advisors.

 - Narrow your search by using our SmartAsset financial advisor matching tool.
-After you answer some questions about your goals, it links you with up to three local advisors.
+After you complete a short questionnaire, it links you with up to three local advisors.
 You can review their profiles and compare their expertise before making a decision.

 All information was accurate as of the writing of this article.